 - How are academic and professional teams being supported to deliver this agenda?

-If you have not registered yet, there is still time to do so.
-To join the webinar (it is free) simply go to https://explorance.zoom.us/webinar/register/WN_huqYXrlrS1KbexlNM6rmJA.
+To join the webinar (it is free) simply go to the webinar page.

 You can also read the perspectives of our ‘How can we capture the student voice in a time of coronavirus?’ webinar expert panellists here: